ZombieBrine13092/fooExpressAPI/api.md

 The content type of any response will be `text/plain` unless specified.

 ## /
-Returns a JSON block with the server status.
+Returns a JSON block with the server status.\
 Will always be the same unless the server is.. well, offline.

-Request
+Example Request:
 ```
 /
 ```
-Response
+Example Response:
 ```
 {"status":"OK"}
 ```

 ## /ip
-Returns the address of the IPv4 host that made the request.
+Returns the address of the IPv4 host that made the request.\
-  Query `?type=` to specify the type of response.
+Query `?type=` to specify the type of response.\
-  This can be either `json` or `plaintext`.
+The value can be either `json` or `plaintext`.

 Example Request
 ```